1. Introduction to

 Efficient package management in Linux is

-essential to keep your Linux (RHEL) system secure, stable, and up to date.
+crucial for keeping your Linux (RHEL 9) system secure, stable, and up to date.
 One

 of the primary tasks of every Linux system administrator is to install packages